 Linux Virtual Delivery Agent

-Install the Linux VDA on Amazon Linux 2, CentOS, RHEL, and Rocky Linux manually
+Install the Linux VDA on Amazon Linux 2, RHEL, and Rocky Linux manually

 Important: